heyzameer/Brototype-MERN/javascript/Basics/nmJavaScript_0.md

  - The `memoize` function returns a closure that stores results in a cache.
  - When the function is called with the same arguments again, it retrieves the cached result instead of recalculating it.

- ---

- Summary of Drawbacks:
- Memory Leaks: Closures can unintentionally hold onto memory.
- Unintentional Modifications: Closures can cause unexpected side effects due to shared references.
- Difficulty in Debugging: Complex closures can be difficult to trace and debug.
- Performance Issues: Excessive use of closures can cause performance bottlenecks, especially in loops.

  ### 5. **Maintaining State in the Asynchronous World**